BaleBase/lala/1-Lesson-Plans/05-Archiving-and-Logging-Data/1/Activities/06_Incremental_Restore/Unsolved/README.md

 2. In your `~/Documents/epscript` directory, create the level 0 backup of the `testenvir` directory, which contains the `doctor`, `patient`, and `treatment` directories.

-   - Change back into the `epscript` directory:
+   - Move back into the `epscript` directory:

       - Run `cd ../`